labex-labs/open-source-labs/git/30-seconds-of-git/challenge-rewind-to-commit/step1.md

-# Git Challenge: Rewind to a Specific Commit
+# Rewind to a Specific Commit

 ## Problem